Washington Water Trust

 Local streams that used to run dry now flow year-round and provide healthy habitat for fish.
 Take Loup Loup Creek for example.
 It ran dry during the summer for nearly a century due to irrigation diversions.
 Thanks to supporters like you, we have transformed Loup Loup Creek from a dry creek bed into one of the most productive steelhead streams in the Okanogan River watershed.

 Will you make a tax-deductible gift to Washington Water Trust today and keep freshwaters flowing for fish, farms, and communities?
-We are matching all gifts up to $10,000 through GiveBIG on May 6 and 7 so you will double your impact!
+A community member is matching the first $10,000 donated to WWT through May 5 so your gift today will go further for fish and people!

 Your donation will: